walterpg/google-drive-sync/docs/notices/sharedsec.md

 ---

 This documents a potential security threat to your personal data.
-When KeePass Sync for Google Drive plugin is used to synchronize a KeePass database **shared with partially-trusted users**, Google Drive data files can be compromised.
+When KPSync for Google Drive plugin is used to synchronize a KeePass database **shared with partially-trusted users**, Google Drive data files can be compromised.